 Joint replacement surgery has evolved over the last 30 years to become one of the most common and predictable procedures in an Orthopaedic surgeons repertoire.
 Nonetheless, problems with malalignment, loosening, longevity and survivability still arise.

 Implant survival is multifactorial but proper alignment and orientation of the prosthetic components is an important issue.
-This is even more important when there is severe deformity or bone loss.
-The use of computer aided surgery enables surgeons to plan their surgery and optimise placement of implants.
+This is even more important when there is a severe deformity or bone loss.
+The use of computer-aided surgery enables surgeons to plan their surgery and optimise the placement of implants.

 By using MIS techniques, our surgeons are able to give patients smaller, more cosmetic incisions that allow faster recovery and rehabilitation after surgery.
 Navigation surgery helps the surgeon to “see” even when using very small incisions.
 The combination of Computer-aided Navigation with Minimally Invasive Surgical techniques promises to open up a whole new way of thinking about the definitions of “major” joint replacement surgery.

 Orthosports doctors are actively involved in performing computer guided joint replacement surgery.